Policy and Procedure Name:

 a.
 Example:

-a medical bill for treatment rendered on 12/21/2014 is denied on 1/5/2015; the
+A medical bill for treatment rendered on 12/21/2014 is denied on 1/5/2015.
+The

 MCO receives a request on 1/6/2016 for payment for medical treatment rendered